Our basic pumpkin cookie recipe… a bit healthier than traditional cookies, but just as tasty!

 Also, as a personal choice we replaced the chocolate chips with raisins.
 You do NOT have to do this, but it could be a good way to introduce kids to raisins.
 They really can be the perfect sweet treat for kids, and unfortunately, raisins have gotten a bad reputation.
 So, for this recipe, feel free to swap out the raisins for chocolate chips, but don’t dismiss them altogether!
 Try it at least one time.

 For more pumpkin recipes, some of my favorites are:

 - Preheat oven to 350 degrees F. In a medium mixing bowl stir together egg, pumpkin, brown sugar, oil, and vanilla.

 - In a small mixing bowl stir together flour, pumpkin pie spice, baking soda, and salt.
 Add dry ingredients to pumpkin mixture.
-Stir in raisins.
+Stir in chocolate chips.

 - Spray a baking sheet with nonstick spray coating.
 Drop the dough by rounded teaspoonfuls 1-inch apart onto the cookie sheet.